 Common Admission Test (CAT) is the most popular entrance exam for MBA admissions.
-It is national level test conducted by the Indian Institutes of Management (IIMs) as an entrance exam for admission to the Post-graduate and Fellow Programs in management courses of several management institutes in India including the IIMs.
+It is computer-based national level entrance test conducted by the Indian Institutes of Management (IIMs) for admission to to MBA/PGDM courses at 20 IIMs as well as more than 500 B-Schools across India.

 Declaration of Results: Second week of January, 2020

 How To Apply

 Application Procedure: You have to first register and create your unique User ID and Password.
 After registration, login again and fill up the application form.
 You must have a valid email id as IIMs will do all the communications by that email id only.

 Application Fees: The fee is ₹1900/- for general and NC-OBC candidates.
 For SC / ST / PWD (DA) category the applicable fee is ₹950/.

 You must hold a Bachelor’s Degree, with at least 50% marks or equivalent CGPA (45% in case of the candidates belonging to Scheduled Caste (SC), Scheduled Tribe (ST) and Differently-abled (DA) categories).